 What Medical School Dismissal Means

-Dismissal from medical school can devastate a student's medical career and education.
+Medical school dismissal can devastate a student's medical career and education.
 Typically, the dismissed medical student cannot re-enroll or restart at the school.
-Dismissal is often permanent.
+Medical school dismissal is often permanent.
 The dismissed student also faces enormous challenges gaining transfer or admission to another medical school, especially if the dismissal had to do with unexplained academic failures, bad character, and lack of fitness.
 Of course, dismissal without a medical degree means the student cannot qualify for licensing as a practicing physician.
-Dismissal thus means loss of physician employment and career.
-Dismissal also brings loss of financial aid and scholarships, and acceleration of educational debt for payment.
+Medical school dismissal thus means loss of physician employment and career.
+Medical school dismissal also brings loss of financial aid and scholarships and acceleration of educational debt for payment.
 A dismissed medical student living in university housing and depending on university medical insurance will also lose those privileges.
 International students studying on a visa can lose legal residency.
-These are the primary losses dismissal from medical school brings.
+These are the primary losses medical school dismissal brings.

 Avoiding Medical School Dismissal